18F/brand/README.md

 0. You should be able to see the branding site at [http://127.0.0.1:4000](127.0.0.1:4000)

 ### Making changes
 Yay, that's exciting that you want to contribute!
 Follow the installation instructions to get started but add the `--watch` option to the fourth step so you'd run `bundle exec jekyll serve --watch`.
-Jekqyll is now instructed to watch for changes in your site and then rebuild when it notices them.
+Jekyll is now instructed to watch for changes in your site and then rebuild when it notices them.
 This helps for local development because it means you can save a change and then refresh in your browser to see it.

 When you've made some changes you'd like to contribute back, please open a pull request.
 You can find instructions for doing so in [CONTRIBUTING.md](CONTRIBUTING.md).